gipi/blog/_drafts/implementing-vga-in-verilog.md

-**VGA** stands for **Video graphics array** and it's one of the most diffuse standard for video transmission; it roots its definition from the way old catodic tube worked: an electron beam travel horizontally for each line and at the end the beam passes to the next one.
+**VGA** stands for **Video graphics array** and it's one of the most diffuse standard for video transmission; it roots its definition from the way old catodic tubes work: the image is constructed one lines at times, starting from the top and each line is displayed from the left to the right (by the way this is the reason for the ``Y`` axes orientation in graphics programming); physically this is done by an electron beam guided from some electromagnets internal to the screen that hit the pixels (?).

-The signals of this interface are the following
+Following this scheme is easy enough imagine that the signals of this interface are the following

 | Signal | Logic level | Description |
 |--------|-------------|-------------|